The Urban Programs is a sub-division of the Community Development Division.

 FY2021 CDBG APPLICATION: CDBG requests are generally for physical/capital improvements and economic development.
-All CDBG funding requests must be eligible activities as outlined in the Consolidated Plan.
+All CDBG funding requests must support the goals and be eligible activities as outlined in the Consolidated Plan.
 CDBG activities must benefit low-moderate income individuals.
-The highest priority needs include: rental housing production; rehab of existing rental and owner housing; public facility and infrastructure improvements; economic development; homelessness and home ownership.
+The highest priority needs include: rental housing production; rehab of existing rental or owner housing; public facility and infrastructure improvements; economic development; homelessness and home ownership.
 Applicants may be public, private, for-profit or non-profit entities.
 This year, we are developing a new Consolidated Plan alongside the Action Plan.
 Please refer to the Urban Program’s web page for the current Consolidated Plan for an idea of priorities & goals.

 Matters Overseen by Nashua’s Urban Programs Department